-4.7 In order to allow as much flexibility and progressiveness in netball at the LSA as possible, up to three players playing for adult and junior teams may now, for a transitional period, play for more than one team in different leagues on any night under rule 4.1 of these Terms provided that they play in the position of Wing Attack or Wing Defence or Centre if the team that they do not normally play for are struggling to get a full squad on any occasion.
+4.7 In order to allow as much participation, flexibility and progressiveness in netball at the LSA as possible, up to three players may now, for a transitional period, play for more than one team in different leagues on any night under provided that they adhere to these Terms (for example by playing in the position of Wing Attack or Wing Defence or Centre or as agreed in writing by the LSA at their discretion) if the team that they do not normally play for are struggling to get a full squad on any occasion.